 What is Truth?
 What should I worship?
 How can I tell right from wrong?
 Foundation Comparative Worldview Curriculum teaches elementary students to answers the big questions.
 The Curriculum is not intended to be just another class added to the school day.
 Rather, it is a course that will set the stage for critical worldview analysis and biblical worldview integration in every other subject area.
-As students begin to learn the basic tenants of competing worldviews in our society, they quickly will begin to recognize these philosophies in novels, textbooks, television shows, movies, music, and daily conversations
+As students begin to learn the basic tenets of competing worldviews in our society, they quickly will begin to recognize these philosophies in novels, textbooks, television shows, movies, music, and daily conversations.

 - Lesson 1: Truth is What is Real